charlyBraga/charlyBraga/README.md

 ## Hi!
 I'm Charly Braga 😄

-- 🌱 I’m currently studying Python, Machine learning (including gen AI), and Data Science.
+I am a software engineer with a master's degree in computer science, specializing in artificial intelligence.
+Currently, my research and studies are centered on python, machine learning (including gen AI), and data science.

 To explore some of my projects, please visit [my portfolio](https://github.com/charlyBraga/my-portfolio/blob/main/README.md).

 <div>
   <a href="https://github.com/charlybraga">